-What does ADHD look like?
-Obvs, you say: a disruptive boy who can’t sit still in the classroom.
+What does attention deficit hyperactivity disorder, or ADHD, look like?
+Obvs, you say: a disruptive boy who isn’t paying and attention and can’t sit still in the classroom.

 But what can ADHD really look like?
 A woman who you think has depression.
 Or anxiety.
 Or obsessive-compulsive disorder (OCD).
 It can look like the friend whose California Closets quickly become more cluttered than a California highway.
 Or your star coworker, who seems always on but secretly confides about her lack of confidence.